Sketch for Survival 2019

 Carol has been on two field trips to Zambia’s South Luangwa NP and wanted to lend her support to the work being done by Project Luangwa by gifting some of her artwork, inspired from the indigenous wildlife, onto cards.
 The total proceeds from the card sales goes to Project Luangwa.
 Examples of some of the cards can be seen below the background information about the Project.

-Selection of Carol’s wildlife cards donated to Project Luangwa
+A selection of Carol’s wildlife cards in aid of Project Luangwa

 ‘Sketch for Survival’ 2018

 Carol teamed up to be part of Sketch for Survival 2017 & 2018 with other professional artists and celebrity supporters.